Chain Of Rocks Bridge

 Also see . . .
 Maplewood's Route 66 Memorial and Tribute Plaques.
 The City of Maplewood's webpage about the sidewalk plaques.
 (Submitted on September 18, 2019, by Jason Voigt of Glen Carbon, Illinois.)

 Credits.
 This page was last revised on September 18, 2019.
-This page originally submitted on September 18, 2019, by Jason Voigt of Glen Carbon, Illinois.
-This page has been viewed 32 times since then.
+It was originally submitted on September 18, 2019, by Jason Voigt of Glen Carbon, Illinois.
+This page has been viewed 77 times since then and 9 times this year.
 Photos: 1, 2. submitted on September 18, 2019, by Jason Voigt of Glen Carbon, Illinois. • Andrew Ruppenstein was the editor who published this page.